National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **Investigator**: Welcome everyone.
 We'd like to know if Drug A or Drug B is associated with better outcomes.
 * **Statistician**: No problem.
 I can longitudinally model the type and amount of each medication received by each patient, relative to their intake date.
-* **Logic Liaisonr**: Hmmm.
+* **Logic Liaison**: Hmmm.
 I'm happy to produce a dataset with the `dose` and `frequency` columns^[Read about the OMOP Standard Tables in @sec-understanding, specifically the medications are in the [`drug_exposure`](https://ohdsi.github.io/CommonDataModel/cdm60.html#DRUG_EXPOSURE) table.], but you may not find it useful.
 Those two columns are sparsely populated and they look inconsistent across sites.^[Conformance is a topic in @sec-lifecycle.]
 * **I**: Bummer.
 Then what's realistic or feasible?
 * **Subject Matter Expert**: Maybe this simplifies the picture...
 In my clinical experience, a patient rarely switches between Drugs A & B.  Based on the initial presentation, their provider will pick A *or* B, and complete the regimen unless there's an adverse event.
 * **St**: In that case, should my initial model have three levels for treatment: A, B, and A+B?